-Dunton Community Garden Group (DCGG), the charity that runs the community-based garden, aims to improve mental and emotional well-being and access to developmental opportunities through organic horticulture and community activities.
-The organisation’s objectives are:
+Dunton Community Garden aims to provide mental and emotional wellbeing and access to development opportunities through organic horticulture and community activities.
+The charity's objectives are:

-•To provide a wide range of volunteer opportunities including for people with physical or learning disabilities or mental health problems and people who are socially excluded
+- To provide a range of volunteer and skills development opportunities for all, including those with physical or learning disabilities, mental ill health or those who are socially exluded.

-The DCGG was formed as a community group in 2001 and operated from the founder's half-acre Dunton garden.
-The organisation became a charity in 2006 and continued to expand the number of volunteering sessions, partnerships and garden community events.
-As a result, the Group moved onto a larger 1 hectare fallow field in Dunton and developed purpose-built facilities and began developing the land.
+Dunton Community Garden was formed as a community group in 2001 and operated from the founder's half-acre Dunton garden.
+The organisation became a charity in 2006 and continued to expand the number of volunteering sessions, partnerships and community events.
+As a result, in 2010 the garden moved onto a larger 1 hectare fallow field within Church Farm in Dunton and developed purpose-built facilities and began cultivating the land.